armandorusso/armandorusso/README.md

 I'm Armando, and I'm 3rd year Computer Science student at Concordia University.

 Programming has always been my passion, and I always seek the opportunity to learn.
-I love programming games and other software projects.
+I love programming anything related to software apps and games

-I've done a few projects here and there, but I pinned the ones that are the most important to me.
+Pinned on my profile are projects that I love and put the most time into.

 <!--Check out my github-->